Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 "Naw.
 I got a wife for that.
 Y’all are too puny an’ breakable anyway."

 They both chuckled.
 "I still say that was a bullshit poll!
-Fuckin’ ESNN propaganda…but no." Adam sobered back up. *"Really.* Don’t thank me.
+Fuckin’ ESNN propaganda…but no." Adam sobered back up. "*Really.* Don’t thank me.
 Thank yourself.
 It’s the attitude that matters, man.
 Even with your ridiculous - "

 "An’ dubious."